Ir0xWare/ir0xLib/README.md

 2. Run Roblox and your execute
 3. Inject
 4. Copy / Open that .lua file
+5. To create:

 -- To create window: "local main, labelLib = library:CreateWindow("Change me!")"

 -- To create button with a function: "main:CreateButton("Change me!", function()
                                         print("Button clicked!")
                                       end)"

--- To add a Label: "labelLib:CreateLabel("Label")"
+-- To create a Label: "labelLib:CreateLabel("Label")"

-7. Execute
+6. Execute
-8. Done
+7. Done